 It has opened doors to things I never imagined, including texting my parents in Chinese and reading the same book as my mum.

 Along the way, I’ve met and made friends with people all around the world.
-We may never meet in real life, but sharing the same interests and going on the journey together has been a wonderful experience!
+We may never meet in real life but we sure will to be friends for many years to come.
+Sharing the same interests and going on the same journey together is an experience I will never forget!

-I also started this blog because I wanted to share my experiences and views on Chinese TV shows and books with you and other learners!
+Starting this blog, where I share my experiences and views on Chinese TV shows and books with you and other learners, is definitely something I never expected.

 My Chinese cooking skills have massively improved due to all the Chinese YouTube cooking channels I’ve discovered!